How To Paddle On Holiday

 Holidays are great.
 They get you away from your normal surroundings and into some new and exciting places.
 Whether you are having a staycation or crossing the seas to international lands, we all look forward to that holiday.
 But why limit your exploring to land?
 Why not look at having…

-Go Green British Canoeing Membership
+Go Green Paddle UK Membership

-British Canoeing’s Go Green membership option helps make membership more environmentally friendly and offers members more choice.
+Paddle UK’s Go Green membership option helps make membership more environmentally friendly and offers members more choice.
 Based on member feedback members can choose whether they want to receive a membership card and pack, or choose a digital membership.
 The Go Green option means members can use a PDF membership…

 Why Join a Club?